zebowork/zebo_help/en/concern/how-does-zebo-work.md

 ---
 lang: en
 title: How Does Zebo Work
-ref: applicationZeboWork
+ref: concernZeboWork
-parent: Application
+parent: Concerns
-nav_order: 1
+nav_order: 300
 ---

 # How does zebo work?